 - MCA 7-33-2205 & 2206 deal with the fire seasons and permit requirements.
 Violations under those codes are a misdemeanor with fines possible up to $500 and/or 6 months in jail.

 - If a person burns in a manner that is unsafe, damages property belonging to another, or places anyone in danger of injury or death, the Arson laws apply.
 Negligent arson, MCA 45-6-102, can be either a misdemeanor or felony, depending on the circumstances.
 Misdemeanor charges can cost up to $500 and/or up to 6 months in jail.
 Felony charges can cost up to $50,000 and/or up to 10 years in prison.

 - Open burning may be conducted between March 1 and November 30.
 You will be liable for all fire suppression costs and damage resulting from any escaped or uncontrollable fire.
 MCA 50-63-103

 - In all cases, restitution can be ordered separately from the criminal fine.
-Restitution may include but are not limited to paying damages to other property owners and paying for the firefighting resources.
+Restitution may include but is not limited to paying damages to other property owners and paying for the firefighting resources.

-- A permit holder may delegate the following duties to a designated responsible person; however, the permit holder is ultimately responsible for violations.
+- A permit holder may delegate duties to a designated responsible person; however, the permit holder is ultimately responsible for violations.